The Maple Ridge Caribbean Festival is a free event celebrating Caribbean food, music and culture in Maple Ridge on the August long weekend.

 The Maple Ridge Caribbean Festival

+This year’s festival ran on the Saturday and Sunday of August 2nd and 3rd.
 The event is held at the Albion Fairgrounds at 23448 105th Avenue in Maple Ridge.
-It usually goes from around 1:00 pm until 10:00 pm on the Saturday and from 12:00 pm to 8:00 pm on the Sunday.
+It usually goes from around 1:00 pm until 9:00 pm on the Saturday and from 12:00 pm to 8:00 pm on the Sunday.
 Admission to the venue is free.

 Caribbean Festival Activities

-Activities at the Maple Ridge Caribbean Festival normally include live music performances, a Kids’ Zone, food trucks and a marketplace featuring close to four dozen vendors and community organization informational booths.
+Activities at the Maple Ridge Caribbean Festival typically include live music performances, a Kids’ Zone, food trucks and a marketplace featuring close to 50 vendors and community organization informational booths.

 At the festival there are exotic Caribbean foods available, like barbecued chicken and fancy fruit drinks.
 There is also colourful Caribbean-style clothing for sale and all kinds of souvenirs in the market most years.

 On the festival grounds there are a couple of stages – the aptly-named Marley Stage and the Caribbean Stage.
-Most years there is also, of course, a beer garden.
+Most years there is also a beer garden.

 Music Lineup